m7a/bo-tar-ada/README.md

 ### `Set_Type(Ent; Typ: in Tar_Entry_Type)`

 This procedure defines what kind of entry is to be produced.
-Most of the enum values directly correspond to the classic unix file types.
+Most of the enumeration values directly correspond to the classic UNIX file types.

-There is one pecuilarity: The `Hardlink` type can be used to create links to existing entries from the same Tar as follows:
+There is one peculiarity: The `Hardlink` type can be used to create links to existing entries from the same Tar as follows:

  * The entry's size must be set to 0.